Open water marathon swimmer Grace Van Der Byl explains the total-body benefits of swimming.

 A 2014 study overseen by Magni Mohr at the University of Copenhagen showed that high-intensity swimming improves cardiovascular health for women with mild hypertension.
 And another study proved 12 weeks of swim training improved maximal oxygen consumption by 10 percent.

-A 2009 Turkish study proved that water-based exercises helps musculoskeletal disorders, including low-back pain, while a 2006 Swedish study found that exercising in water reduced back pain in pregnant women.
+A 2009 Turkish study proved that water-based exercises help musculoskeletal disorders, including low-back pain, while a 2006 Swedish study found that exercising in water reduced back pain in pregnant women.
 The Centers for Disease Control and Prevention (CDC) recently published a study proving hydrotherapy gave subjects with rheumatoid arthritis health improvement.

 Add to that lowered blood pressure and cholesterol levels, and improved cardiovascular health as measured by the Cooper Clinic in Dallas, and it’s hard to beat swimming.